baj0k/dotfiles-backup/README.md

-# My dotfiles rice, feel free to use them
+# My dotfiles rice
+Feel free to use them

 ## Programs supported by this repo
 + bash